 code could only be compiled at load time, not earlier - which

-and then added through ADD-METHOD
+defeats the purpose of COMPILE-FILEREMOVE-METHOD and then added through ADD-METHOD to a

 different generic function, possibly belonging to a different

-generic function class, would CLOS:MAKE-METHOD-LAMBDA
+generic function class, would CLOS:MAKE-METHOD-LAMBDA then be called

 again or not?
-If no, then CLOS:MAKE-METHOD-LAMBDA
+If no, then CLOS:MAKE-METHOD-LAMBDA's first argument is

 useless.
 If yes, then the source code of every method would have